Superradiance -- the 2020 Edition: Milestones

 \item[2008] Gubser proposes a spontaneous symmetry breaking mechanism, giving an effective mass to charged scalars in AdS~\cite{Gubser:2008px}.
 Shortly afterwards, Hartnoll, Herzog and Horowitz provide a nonlinear realization of the mechanism, building the holographic analog of a superfluid~\cite{Hartnoll:2008vx}.
 Depending on the magnitude of the induced mass, tachyonic or superradiant instabilities may be triggered in BH spacetimes~\cite{Hartnoll:2011fn,Dias:2010ma,Dias:2011tj,Basu:2010uz}.

 \item[2009] The string-axiverse scenario is proposed, where a number of ultralight degrees of freedom -- prone to superradiant instabilities around spinning BHs -- are conjectured to exist ~\cite{Arvanitaki:2009fg}.
-Precision measurements of mass and spin of BHs may be used to explore some of the consequences of this scenario~\cite{Arvanitaki:2010sy}.
+Precision measurements of mass and spin of BHs, together with GW observations, may be used to explore some of the consequences of this scenario~\cite{Arvanitaki:2009fg,Arvanitaki:2010sy}.
+Such searches were later shown to provide constraints on the QCD axion~\cite{Arvanitaki:2014wva}.

 \item[2011] Superradiant instabilities are shown to drive AdS BHs to hairy configurations~\cite{Dias:2011tj,Dias:2011at}.

 \item[2011] Floating orbits around Kerr BHs are predicted in scalar-tensor theories as a generic outcome of superradiant amplification of scalar waves~\cite{Cardoso:2011xi}.